-(i) The Company issued restricted shares of stock for employee
+(i) The Company issued restricted shares of stock for employees

 On June 15, 2018, the shareholders' meeting approved a resolution to issue 1,700 thousand new restricted employee shares to full-time regular employees who meet specific requirements.
 The above transaction had been approved by the Financial Supervisory Commission.
 The Company decided that the grant date was set on August 22, 2018 and in accordance with the resolution of Board of Directors meeting held on September 14, 2018, the Company issued 1,148 thousand shares (the date of capital increase was set on September 14, 2018), with the fair-value on grant date amounting to \$175,357 thousand.
 On March 21, 2019, the Company's Board of Directors approved a resolution to redeem the unvested restricted employee share of stock amounting to 20 thousand shares.
 The Company decided that the second grant date was set on May 10, 2019.
 And in accordance with the resolution of Board of Directors meeting held on May 14, 2019, the Company issued 262 thousand shares (the date of capital increase was set on May 14, 2019), with the fair-value on grant date amounting to \$50,364 thousand.
 The remaining amount of 290 thousand shares will not be processed during the remaining period.

-On March 18 and November 5, 2021, the Company approved a resolution to redeem the unvested restricted employee share of stock amounting to 80 thousand shares.
+On May 13, 2022, the Company took back unvested restricted employees share of stock amounting to 36 thousand shares.
+Furthermore, on March 18 and November 5, 2021, the Company resolved to redeem the unvested restricted employee share of stock amounting to 80 thousand shares.

-For the years ended December 31, 2021 and 2020, there were 1,048 thousand and 0 thousand vested shares, respectively.
+For the years ended December 31, 2022 and 2021, there were 226 thousand and 1,048 thousand vested shares, respectively.

-As of December 31, 2021 and 2020, there were 1,310 thousand and 1,390 thousand outstanding shares, respectively.
+As of December 31, 2022 and 2021, there were 1,274 thousand and 1,310 thousand outstanding shares, respectively.